keziasetokusumo/dsc-phase-2-project-v2-5/README.md

 Based on the constant coefficient, a home with the aforementioned features can be expected to have a sale price around $941K.
 With the additional variables, homes with restricted sewer systems lack a statistically significant impact.
 Of the additional variables, "waterfront_YES" and "sewer_system_PRIVATE" have p-values < 0.05, and they are associated with a $1.45M and -$150K change in sale price, respectively.

 ### Summarizing the four models
-Iterating through the four regressions have shown us that certain variables do not create a statistically significant difference on home prices in Kings County.
+Iterating through the four regressions have shown us that certain variables do not create a statistically significant difference on home prices in King County.
 Through multiple linear regression and one-hot-encoding with categories, the predictors that do not contribute to the model tend to be ones that are less favorable in a home.

 To recap, the variables with p-values > 0.05 are the ones representing grades 2-6 and restricted sewer systems.
 To better understand this observation, two seaborn visualizations showing the relationship between "price" and "sqft_living" with hues based on "grade" and "sewer_system" were created: